-The project team compiled findings into a "Considerations for Implementing a Housing Priority Policy for Goleta Residents and Employees Memo (HE Program 2.2a)" (Memo), provided as Attachment 1.
-The information provided in the Memo is detailed below.
+The project team compiled their findings regarding HE 2.2(a) into a "Considerations for Implementing a Housing Priority Policy for Goleta Residents and Employees Memo (HE Program 2.2a)" (Memo), provided as Attachment 1.
+On March 10, 2025, City staff and BAE presented the recommendations (explained in the Discussion below) of the Memo to Planning Commission and sought concurrence with the Memo recommendations.
+Planning Commission supported the Memo recommendations.